 You are allowed to enroll in directed study courses with faculty permission.
 Directed study courses are numbered 3393.
 They are graded A-F or S/N, and they can be used toward the Capstone requirement without limit.
 Three credits of directed study may be used toward the upper-division requirement.

 Most faculty permit auditing in their courses.
 However, if a course is only set up for an A-F grading basis, then it can’t be audited.
 As an auditor, you enroll in, pay tuition and fees for, and attend classes but do not complete assignments or take examinations.
 You receive no credit for the class, but the class will be placed on your transcript with the symbol “V” (visitor) to indicate your special registration status.
 For further information, check with your academic advisor.

 Maximum credit load

-If you are an undergraduate student, you may not register for more than 20 credits per fall and spring semester, or 15 credits during summer, without approval.
-If you are interested in enrolling in more than the maximum credit load in one semester, you must contact your Success Coach to help with an academic petition requesting to exceed the maximum credit load.
+If you are an undergraduate student, you may not register for more than 20 credits during fall or spring semesters, or 15 credits during summer, without approval.
+If you are interested in enrolling in more than the maximum credit load in one semester, you must contact your Success Coach to discuss this option.